Property-owning democracy: Criticism

 Property-owning democracy has been criticised broadly by liberal democratic advocates, who argue that democracy is achieved when each individual has an equal vote in the election of representative candidates.
 It is therefore just for a state to maintain its current politico-economic system, as this is the social structure for which the populace has voted.
 If the public desired the values and policies that comprise property-owning democracy, they could vote for candidates who promised to implement these institutions.

 Additionally, if the idea that ownership of productive property determines one's political influence is pursued to its logical conclusion, a truly equal society would mandate policies that extend beyond those redistributive mechanisms outlined by Rawls to allow a fully equal distribution of property throughout society.
-It is therefore criticised for diminishing the liberty to pursue economic value and acquire property, conforming with the premise of state socialism this is disqualified under Rawls' own internal logic.
+It is therefore criticised for diminishing the liberty to pursue economic value and acquire property, conforming with the premise of state socialism which is disqualified under Rawls' own internal logic.
 The universal value of this social system is also limited by its particular bias toward Western ways of thinking, whilst ignoring the pluralistic cultural, religious, philosophical and economic differences worldwide.
 It is therefore inappropriate to assert the value of this morally charged political structure over all political communities.